FAForever/faf-java-server/readme.md

 In order to run this software, you need to set up a [FAF database](https://github.com/FAForever/db).

-### From source
+### From source within IntelliJ

-In order to run the application from source code:

 1. Clone the repository
-1. Import the project into IntelliJ.
-For some reason, IntelliJ deletes launch configurations after import.
+1. Import the project into IntelliJ as Gradle project.
+Doing so will delete the .idea folder which also deletes launch configurations and code style settings.
 Please revert such deleted files first (Version Control (Alt+F9) -> Local Changes)
-1. Configure your JDK 8 if you haven't already
+1. Configure your JDK 10 if you haven't already
 1. Make sure you have the _IntelliJ Lombok plugin_ installed
 1. Launch `FafServerApplication`

+### From source using the command line

+1. Clone the repository
+1. Run `.\gradlew bootRun`

 ### From binary